bimalkant-lauhny/places-app/README.md

     ![Location Permission](location-permission.png)

 It is recommended that you allow app to access your location.
+(Custom Location Feature is under development! could not test it due to API restrictions.
+Sorry!)

 2. Below is a screenshot of webapp.

     ![Screenshot](screenshot.png)

 * Input Box on upper left side is for putting custom location (in case if you did not allow application to fetch your location)!
+  (Custom Location Feature is under development! could not test it due to API restrictions.
+Sorry!)

 * Input Box on upper right side is for Nearby Places queries.
 For example, if you type `pizza` and press `Search` button (or `Enter` key), it will fetch nearby locations where you can get a pizza.